ToolVS

 Which is more private, iCloud or Google Drive?

 iCloud is more private.
-With Advanced Data Protection enabled, Apple encrypts most data end-to-end.
-Google scans Drive files to power features like search and AI suggestions, which some users find concerning.
+With Advanced Data Protection enabled, Apple encrypts most data end-to-end — meaning even Apple can't read it.
+Google scans Drive files to power features like search, OCR, and AI suggestions, which gives them access to your content.

 Get our free SaaS Buyer's Guide (PDF)